 That's why he's our Chief of Society.

 In February 2020, just before the Corona crisis, chairman Patrick Bijman brought together a group of entrepreneurs to work together on a new mission: agile organizations, with happy employees and a learning culture.
 The adventure started with a two-day event in Wezep and Eline Faber made a video about it:

 Nowadays you hear a lot of people talking about creating a learning organization.
 The danger of this is that the focus of 'learning' is mainly on giving workshops, training courses and courses for employees (formal learning).

-While the greatest challenge lies in learning from and with each other in daily practice (informal learning).
-That is why we as SOL work on the creation of meaningful learning and working environments.
+While the biggest challenge lies in the area of learning from and with each other in daily practice (informal learning).
+That is why we at SOL work on creating meaningful learning and working environments (creating the space).

-The foundation for this lies in a culture of learning, in which we focus on the entire system: people, team, leader, organization and culture.
+The foundation for this lies in developing a culture of learning, where we focus on the entire system: people, team, leader, organization and culture.

 An organization with a learning culture is a more flexible organization.
 It is better able to deal with change, because learning takes place in practice, and there is time and space to interpret developments from outside and to act accordingly.
 This makes an organization agile and more innovative.
 Working on challenges together, in a learning setting, by definition results in a more innovative output.

 Self-management or self-organization has acquired a negative reputation, mainly because of incorrect implementation.
 In a learning culture, however, self-organization is an automatic consequence, not an end in itself.
 Because employees are allowed to learn in their work, and a joint responsibility is felt, employees will automatically want to be given that responsibility.
 This requires a lot from leadership.